CONTRACTUAL CAPACITY OF GOVERNMENT AGENCIES IN NIGERIA

 Share this:

-According to Professor Edwin O. Ezike, “it is now clear that there is need to ascertain the capacity under which government departments, agencies, officials and servants act, including the extent of their authority, prior to contracting with them”
+According to Professor Edwin O. Ezike, “it is now clear that there is a need to ascertain the capacity under which government departments, agencies, officials and servants act, including the extent of their authority, before contracting with them”

 In Godwin Azubuike & another v.
-Government of Enugu State & another, (2013) LPELR-20381, Mr. Azubuike argued that Government of Enugu State breached the contract Mr. Azubuike entered into with Enugu State Special Standing Committee on Anti-government Activities (the “Committee”) after Mr. Azubuike had fully performed his duty to search, locate and recover properties of the former Anambra State.
+Government of Enugu State & another, (2013) LPELR-20381, Mr Azubuike argued that the Government of Enugu State breached the contract Mr Azubuike entered into with the Enugu State Special Standing Committee on Anti-government Activities (the “Committee”) after Mr Azubuike had fully performed his duty to search, locate and recover properties of the former Anambra State.

-The plank of parties’ dispute was whether the award of the contract by the chairman of the Committee is enforceable against Enugu State Government.
+The plank of the parties’ dispute was whether the award of the contract by the chairman of the Committee was enforceable against the Enugu State Government.
 The court of appeal found that pleadings and evidence failed to disclose the Committee’s powers, functions and authorization.

-Following a longline of decided cases, the court of appeal found that it is “necessary that in any action against the government of a State on account of a contract made by its agent, the plaintiff plead in the statement of claim and adduce evidence of facts showing its relationship with the government of the State and that the contract was made in pursuance of the purposes and objects for which it is set up and in exercise of the powers and functions authorized by the State.
+Following a long line of decided cases, the court of appeal found that it is “necessary that in any action against the government of a State on account of a contract made by its agent, the plaintiff pleaded in the statement of claim and adduce evidence of facts showing its relationship with the government of the State and that the contract was made in pursuance of the purposes and objects for which it is set up and in the exercize of the powers and functions authorized by the State.

 The English Court in the Law Debenture Trust Corporation plc v Ukraine [2017] EWHC 655, delivered on 29 March 2017, distinguished between authority and capacity of governments .